Stephen King Has Already Seen Four Of His In-Progress Films: What’s His Verdict?

-Just one of the many perks of being an author who is successful enough to have your work adapted to film is that you get to watch the product at every stage of production; that is, you don’t need to wait for the final cut like the general public to get a feel for the movie.
-Stephen King, the modern-day master of literary suspense and horror, has certainly had ample time to get used to this privilege, as he has had nearly 60 of his works adapted to the screen already.
+Just one of the many perks of being an author who is successful enough to have your work adapted to film is that you get to watch the product at every stage of production.
+That is, you don’t need to wait for the final cut like the general public to get a feel for the movie.
+Stephen King, the modern-day master of literary suspense and horror, has certainly had ample time to get used to this privilege as he has had nearly 60 of his works adapted to the screen already.

 2017 will bring a lot more Stephen King adaptations, though.
 Of course, there is the very highly anticipated adaptation of It coming in September.
 There is the quasi-sequel to the Dark Tower series slated for this July.
 And then there are the two Stephen King adaptations being produced by Netflix, Gerald’s Game and 1922.
 Mr. King has seen them all, according to movie news source Joblo.
 Let’s quickly go over each adaptation, the source material it is working with, and what Stephen King himself had to say about the four films in an interview conducted by Sarasota’s Herald-Tribune on Wednesday.